 For the first professional gig, Ben and his wife Sarah were off to Peoria, Illinois for a stint in radio and forecasting for professional golf tournaments with Mobile Weather Team, INC.

-Ben then spent a year at KRCG-TV in Jefferson City, Missouri and the last three years as the morning meteorologist at WAGT-TV in Augusta, Georgia.
+Ben then spent a year at KRCG-TV in Jefferson City, Missouri and then three years as the morning meteorologist at WAGT-TV in Augusta, Georgia.
+He joined the First Alert StormTeam in May, 2008.

-Addicted to golf, Ben wasn't unhappy to make a stop at the home of one of golf's greatest courses in the world, and home to the Masters, "I will always treasure getting to caddy on those hallowed grounds of Augusta National three seasons, and getting to play four times!"
+Ben was thrilled to make a stop at the home of one of golf's greatest courses in the world, and home to the Masters, "I will always treasure getting to caddy on those hallowed grounds of Augusta National for three seasons, and getting to play four times!"

 You can email Ben at email@example.com